 Investing in retraining

-To address a lack of experience in a new area, you might want to take a course or get a qualification to help you get ahead.
+To address a lack of experience in a new area, you can take a course or get a qualification to help get ahead.
 There are lots of skills that you can train yourself in for free online, or you could go for an industry-recognised certification.
-This is a more expensive option, but if you can make this money back through increased salary it could be well worth it.
+This is a more expensive option, but if you can make this money back through increased salary, it could be well worth it.